 - Low Cost

-- With no need for hard rock mining, crushing, and milling, the phosphogypsum will be hydraulically reclaimed from the stacks and pumped into the processing facility, reducing cost per tonne compared to traditional hard rock mining.
+- With no need for hard rock mining, crushing, and milling, the phosphogypsum will be mechanically reclaimed from the stacks and pumped into the processing facility, reducing cost per tonne compared to traditional hard rock mining.

 - Cost of beneficiation expected to be significantly lower than for a mined mineral rare earth project.